dotnet/source-build-reference-packages/doc/known_issues.md

 error CS0539: 'ImmutableArray<T>.Item' in explicit interface declaration is not found among members of the interface that can be implemented error CS0683: 'ImmutableDictionary<TKey, TValue>.get_Item(TKey)' explicit method implementation cannot implement 'IDictionary<TKey, TValue>.this[TKey].get' because it is an accessor
 ```
-Workaround: the issue mus be fixed after https://github.com/dotnet/source-build/issues/3237 and is related to incorrect assembly references passed during reference resolution.
-You must manually add indexer, add explicit interface declaration methods and remove wrong one.
+Workaround: manually add indexer, explicit interface declaration methods and remove wrong one as suggest by the compiler.